-We cover everything from cleaning your screen, keyboard and mouse, and getting rid of dust inside your Mac in this article.
-If you have spilt liquid on your Mac and are looking for ways to avoid damage, read this: What to do if you spill liquids on your Mac.
+We cover cleaning your screen, keyboard, mouse, and getting rid of dust inside your Mac.
+If you've spilt water or coffee on your machine and are looking for ways to avoid damage, read What to do if you spill liquids on your Mac.

-But that's not the only reason to clean your Mac.
-If it’s a work Mac that’s being handed to someone else because you have a new one coming (lucky you), or if you hot desk and other people will use the same work machine as you, you will want to give it a clean to avoid sharing your germs with the other users (and so you don’t catch their cold!)
+If you're preparing your Mac for sale, it's a good idea to give it a clean before you show it off to potential customers.
+But that's not the only reason to give it some care and attention.
+If it's a work Mac that's being handed to someone else because you have a new one coming (lucky you), or if you hotdesk and other people will share the same work machine, you should give it a clean to avoid passing germs on to other users or receiving them yourself!

 - How to delete Mac apps